 In my younger years, when anticipating this time of life, I hoped that I might follow the teaching in Titus 2:3-5:

-Last year my church started a new women’s ministry based on that passage with just the right timing for me to start transitioning into that role, and it, too, takes me out of my comfort zone because as an introvert I’m pushing myself to do things I’m not comfortable with, such as meet new people, teach, and lead others in prayer.
+With perfect timing, our church started a new women’s ministry based on that passage.
+It, too, took me out of my comfort zone because as an introvert I had to push myself to do things I wasn’t comfortable with such as meeting new people, teaching, and leading prayers.

-And yet another leap was my decision to start blogging, to put myself “out there” and share some of my experiences.
-I’m hoping that there might be some who would enjoy reading about them, and maybe to encourage homeschooling mothers just beginning their journey.
-For me, forcing myself out of my comfort zone means learning new things and trusting God.
+Yet another leap was my decision to start blogging, to put myself “out there” and share some of my experiences.
+I’m hoping that there might be some who would enjoy reading about them, and that I might encourage other homeschooling mothers just beginning their journey.

 Forcing myself out of my comfort zone means trusting God as I venture into unknown territory and learn new ways of serving Him.

 God has a way of calling us out of our comfort zones.
 If He is calling you out of yours, whether to homeschool your children, or some other new ministry, then I encourage you to step out in faith.
 It won’t be easy, but it doesn’t all depend on you.
 Just allow Him to work through you.